Program Philosophy & Guiding Principles

 Clinical Reasoning Model Utilized for the Athletic Training Major

 Students successfully completing a major in athletic training at Ithaca College will demonstrate a range of sports medicine and athletic training thinking skills and abilities used in the acquisition of knowledge and experience.
-Their work at the end of the program will be clear, precise, and will demonstrate an entry-level appreciation for, and ability to sue clinical reasoning as their chief mode of cognitive processing for clinical encounters and practice.
+Their work at the end of the program will be clear, precise, and will demonstrate an entry-level appreciation for and ability to incorporate clinical reasoning as their chief mode of cognitive processing for clinical encounters.
 Ithaca College Athletic Training Students will demonstrate in their thinking, command of the key medical and scientific terms and distinctions, and the ability to identify and solve fundamental athletic training and health related problems.
 Their work will demonstrate a mind in charge of its own sports medicine and athletic training ideas, assumptions, inferences, and intellectual processes.
 Students successfully completing a major in sports medicine will demonstrate the ability to:

 • Analyze athletic training and sports medicine questions and issues clearly and precisely